ericbigpanda/docs.bigpanda.io/_integrations/logicmonitor.md

 			"userdata":"##USERDATA##"
 		}

-* Ensure that the "Encode as form" checkbox is not checked

 <!-- section-separator -->

-#### Add the BigPanda Webhook to your alerts
+#### Add the BigPanda Webhook to your escalation chains

-Enter the LogicMonitor metrics section, specifically the [Manage Monitors](https://app.datadoghq.com/monitors) section.
-Edit each monitor, and add the BigPanda Webhook that you created to the last part of the edit Monitor screen ("Notify your team" section)
+Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient to warning, error and critical alerts.

 <!-- section-separator -->

 #### Success